Dhruvarora13/CodingQues/README.md

 4. Find Smallest and Second Largest element in an Array?   --SmallestAndSl.java

-5. Find Smallest and Second Largest element in an Array?   --SmallestSecondLarge.java
+5. Find Smallest and Second Largest element in an Array without using any Sorting Technique?   --SmallestSecondLarge.java

+6. Write a Code to display the Second Smallest element in the Array?    --SecondSmallest.java